Awesome: Harry Potter and the Goblet of Fire

 "Lord, is it?
 Well, I don't think much of your manners, my Lord.
 Face me like a man, why don't you?!"

-Don't forget the first task, where Harry uses his Quidditch skills to face against the dragon and get her egg.
-Even the judges weren't expecting that!
+- The first task, where Harry uses his Quidditch skills to face against the dragon and get her egg.
+Even the judges weren't expecting it.

-Harry vs. the Horntail.
+- Harry vs. the Horntail.
 The book has the Horntail just guard the golden egg, and stay in the arena.
-In the film, the dragon breaks free from it's bonds, and chases Harry throughout Hogwarts.
-The special effects are absolutely amazing.
+In the film, the dragon breaks free from it's bonds, and chases Harry throughout Hogwarts, including across more than a few roofs.
+Harry gets the upper hand by doing what he does best on a broomstick; swerving at the last second where no else could have, making it too late for the dragon to veer away and smashing into the bridge, momentum flinging it down below.
+Plus the special effects are absolutely amazing.